2023-opportunity-hack/ChangeMakers--TheLAA-sWebsiteMakeover-UsingDataandContenttoImproveReach/README.md

 ## What We Did
 Our team created:

 - A fresh and de-cluttered front-end layout for their new website using Canva by condensing their information on single pages, rather than maintianing their previously distanced and repetative form.
-This allows the NPO to present their services and information with clarity.
+This allows the NPO to present their services and information on mobile devices with clarity.
 - An option for a single website that can convert from English to Spanish, rather than two separate websites.
 This allows for simpler maitinance for both the user and NPO.
 - A Google Analytics 4 account that could be translated onto their new website.
 This would make understanding the website's use and retargeting their past donors much easier.